Axway/amplify-central/content/en/docs/manage_service_registry/service_management.md

 To list API Services:

-1. Navigate to *Service Registry*.
+1. Navigate to *Catalog > Service Registry*.
-2. Select **Select Catalog > Service Registry**.

-View the following information for all services:
+2. View the following information for all services:

+   * Environment
+   * Assets
+   * Owner
+   * Version
+   * Tags
-* Environment, Owner, Tags, and the Create / Updated date by User
+   * Created/Updated date by User

-You can also filter the services by the Environment and Team Ownership using the **Filter By** controls.
+You can also filter the services by the Service type, Environment and Team Ownership using the **Filter By** controls.
 Search by the Service Name with the search bar.

 ## View API Service details

 To view service details:

-1. Navigate to *Service Registry*.
+1. Navigate to *Catalog > Service Registry*.
-2. Select **Catalog > Service Registry**.
-3. From the list view, select a service to open the service details in a new browser tab.
+2. From the list view, select a service to open the service details.

 View the following detailed information for a specific service in any state (Draft, Active, Deprecated, Active):

-* Service Name, Description, Owning Team, Tags, Attributes, and the Create / Updated date by User
+* Service Name, Logical Name, Description, Owning Team, Tags, Attributes, Endpoints, Catalog Items, Subscriptions, Active Version, Spec, Create on / Modified on date by User
 * Per Service Version Tags and Attributes
 * The API Specification and Methods
 * Endpoints listening for requests to the service
+* Catalog Items (APIs)
+* Dependency Analysis graph

 ## Create an API Service

-To create an API Service:

 1. Navigate to *Topology* and select an environment.
 2. Click **+ Add API Service** to add a new service.